 If you are fortunate enough to live in a home with marble floors then first of all, we envy you!
 They are attractive, they project light into your home, every tile is unique, and they are extremely durable.
 But most of this is contingent on them being clean!
 A dirty marble floor is not going to be very attractive, nor is it going to reflect light effectively.
 Seeing as it would be a shame to let those properties go to waste, here is a tip to keep them alive!

 - Crushed chalk

-Prepare the paste with 2 tablespoons of chalk, 1 tablespoon of soda crystals and 2 tablespoons of water.
-Mix it thoroughly until all the ingredients have combined.
+Prepare the paste using 2 tablespoons of chalk, 1 tablespoon of soda crystals and 2 tablespoons of water.
+Mix thoroughly until all the ingredients have combined.
 Spread a thick layer of the paste over the affected area and let it work its magic for at least one hour.
 Once the time is up, it's time to wipe it all off with a dry rag and enjoy the view.